thinkinglabs/thinkinglabs.github.io/_posts/2021-10-13-three-big-questions-in-toc-justin-roff-marsh.md

 we end up with a definition of the Constraint to which we can apply the 5 focusing steps

+Note: some resources limit the flow but are *not* the Constraint.
+These are *Rate Limiters*.

 ## The question for the "ultimate" Constraint

 it was so clear from The Goal there was only one constraint